Disappearance of Erica Baker: Prime suspect

 Suspicion eventually fell on 29-year-old Christian John Gabriel, who was reported to have been driving a van around the area and time that Erica went missing.
 He reportedly had two accomplices with him: his girlfriend Jan Marie Franks, and his friend Clifford Butts.
 In 2004, Gabriel confessed to hitting Erica with his van near the intersection of Glengarry Drive and Powhattan Place.
 He reportedly heard a thud while driving, saw a dog run away, and then observed the dead body of a young girl lying on the road.
 He then subsequently drove off with the body and buried it somewhere "in a shallow grave", with help from his passengers.
 He claimed that they had all been under the influence of drugs at the time.

 Gabriel led authorities to the location where he claims to have struck Erica, and later to Huffman Dam, where he claims to have buried her body.
 However, the following search efforts yielded no results.
 In 2005, Gabriel went to prison on charges of gross abuse of a corpse and tampering with evidence.
 He was released in 2011, at which point he relocated.
 Gabriel insists that he cannot remember the exact location where he buried Erica's body.

 Over the course of his interrogation, Gabriel has provided multiple conflicting accounts; he had initially claimed that both Franks and Butts were with him when he hit Erica, but later stated that only Franks had been present, and eventually that she, Butts, and Butts' girlfriend were all present as well.
 He also at one point claimed that he was the driver, but later contradicted that statement by claiming that he was in the passenger seat.
 Additionally, despite initially claiming that he had buried Erica's body at Huffman Dam, he had later stated that he buried her at other locations, including Eastwood Lake and Caesar Creek State Park.
 Police have also searched these locations, but didn't find any trace of Erica's remains.

 Gabriel was arrested in Roseburg, Oregon, in October 2023 for unrelated assault and drug charges, but this did not yield new evidence in Erica’s case.

 Authorities also maintained focus on Jan Franks, who was mostly uncooperative and refused to speak with them.
 Police had suspected that Franks may have secretly confided details about her knowledge of and involvement in Erica's disappearance in her attorney, Federal Public Defender Beth Lewis.
 After Franks died of a drug overdose in 2001, the state requested that the attorney-client privilege be waived, and Lewis was called before a grand jury, but she repeatedly refused to testify.
 She was then found in contempt of court and ordered to be sent to prison, but she filed a notice of appeal and was granted a stay of execution.

+About three years later in January 2006, Lewis testified before the secret Grand Jury.